 rankings of students recently admitted into our program.

-more than five years old.
-CSD does not
+are no more than five years old.
+CSD

-specify minimum GRE scores but uses values from all three sections of the general
+does not specify minimum GRE scores but uses values from all three sections of

-GRE to rank applicants.
-We recommend that you prepare thoroughly for the exam
+the general GRE to rank applicants.
+We recommend that you prepare thoroughly

 are not competitive.